kelvinsjk/mathlify-docs/src/pages/tutorial/3-polynomial.md

 description: Guided examples for the Polynomial class
 layout: ../../layouts/MainLayout.astro
 setup: |
-  import T1aDemo from '../../components/Demos/T1aDemo.svelte';
+  import T3aDemo from '../../components/Demos/T3aDemo.svelte';
-  import T1bDemo from '../../components/Demos/T1bDemo.svelte';
+  import T3bDemo from '../../components/Demos/T3bDemo.svelte';
-  import T1cDemo from '../../components/Demos/T1cDemo.svelte';
+  import T3cDemo from '../../components/Demos/T3cDemo.svelte';
 ---

-## Why the Polynomials class?
+## Why the Polynomial class?

 Polynomials are the most common type of expressions we will encounter.
 The `Polynomial` class extends the `xExpression` class and includes